andersju/webbkoll/README.md

 MIX_ENV=prod mix compile
 ```

-Do the compile CSS/copy files step from above, and then:
+Do the compile CSS/rsync files step from above, and then digest and compress static files:

 ```
 MIX_ENV=prod mix phx.digest`